KovinthKrishna/Student-Management/README.md

 | `GET`    | `/course/{courseId}` | Retrieves a single course.  |
 | `PUT`    | `/course`            | Updates an existing course. |
 | `DELETE` | `/course/{courseId}` | Deletes a course.           |

+## Postman Collection

+For easy testing, a Postman collection has been included in the root of the project.
+You can import the `Student_Management_API.postman_collection.json` file into Postman to get all the API requests set up.

+Sample requests and responses are included in `Sample requests and responses.pdf`